ing-bank/apache-ranger-s3-plugin/README.md

 If you run plugin via Airlock, make sure that:

-- user used in S3 service setup is NPA user in [Airlock STS](https://github.com/ing-bank/airlock-sts)
+- user used in S3 service setup is NPA user in [Airlock STS](https://github.com/ing-bank/airlock-sts).
+See "NPA S3 users" section of STS readme
-- user is added to all - path Ranger policy
+- user is added to "all - path" Ranger policy - in oder words ceph user used for connection, must be allowed to read all bucket paths